 Again, to warrant that every invested dollar contributes to a higher ROI, resort to ready-made scheduling components.
 A chat is another feature you can implement using third-party SDKs, which will also help you slash the development budget.

 You may also opt for a cross-platform development approach, using such tools as React Native, to keep the app development cost on the lower end.
-How long it takes to develop the app will completely depend on specific features and functionalities you want in the app.
+How long it takes to develop the app will completely depend on specific features and functionalities you stick with during doctor appointment application development.

 Read Also: React Native vs. Swift